Aidar5/nattoeng/docs/source/book/05_basic_scripts/0_executable.rst

     chmod +x access_template_exec.py

-Now you can call file execution like this:
+Now you can call file like this:

 ::